Registration Procedures for All Students

 Undergraduate/Graduate Concurrent Enrollment

 An undergraduate student within 16 hours of completing all bachelor’s degree requirements may enroll in undergraduate and graduate courses concurrently.
 Undergraduate students taking courses for graduate credit will be evaluated at the graduate level.
-Students must complete a Student Petition form and have it signed by the instructor of the graduate course (if the course is at the 400-level), the graduate advisor, department chair, and dean.
+Students must complete a Student Petition Application and have it signed by the instructor of the graduate course (if the course is at the 400-level), the graduate advisor, department chair, and dean.
 Graduate courses will be so designated when the bachelor’s degree is granted, but this does not imply admission to the graduate program in which the course was taken.

 Students seeking financial aid funding should contact the UIS Office of Financial Assistance to discuss their situation as limitations exist on awarding financial aid.